Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

+= 4.5.17 - 12/8/2022 =

+* Added `wp mediacloud:storage syncAllLocal` command to download all cloud storage files to your local server.
+* Added integration for WPForms to automatically upload files to the cloud.
+(Premium)
+* Added task to migrate existing WPForms entries to cloud storage.
+(Premium)
+* Added new **Generate EWW WebP** task to generate webp files from images on cloud storage.
+EWWW Image Optimization plugin must be installed and activated and working in local mode (NOT cloud mode).
+(Premium)
+* Added `wp mediacloud:storage makewebp` command to generate webp files using EWWW (see above).
+(Premium)
+* Updated Freemius to latest version.

+= 4.5.16 - 12/4/2022 =

+* Added integration for Gravity Forms to automatically upload files to the cloud.
+(Premium)
+* Added task to migrate existing Gravity Forms entries to cloud storage.
+(Premium)

 = 4.5.15 - 12/1/2022 =

 * Fix for edge case when migrating Offload Media and Leopard Offload links.